heelrayner/stream-manager/README.md

    ```bash
    npm start
    ```
+   - `npm start` rebuilds the backend, renderer, and main process before launching `dist/electron/main.js`, which keeps the packaged entrypoint consistent on Windows, macOS, and Linux.

+## Windows notes
+- Scripts use `cross-env` and `concurrently`, so they work the same in PowerShell, CMD, or Git Bash.
+- Electron stores the SQLite database at `%APPDATA%/streaman/streaman.db` by default (Electron `userData` path), keeping data in the user profile without elevated permissions.
+- If native dependencies fail to build, install the latest [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio) and restart your shell before re-running `npm install`.

 ## Key Features
 - **Account linking** for TikTok, Twitch, Kick, YouTube, and Facebook with encrypted token storage, multiple accounts per platform, and IPC endpoints (`accounts:get`, `accounts:connect`, `accounts:disconnect`).